iterative/dvc.org/static/docs/commands-reference/repro.md

 ## Description

+DVC file (`target`) can have any name followed by the `.dvc` suffix.
+If file name is omitted, `Dvcfile` will be used by default.

 `dvc repro` provides an interface to rerun the commands in the computational graph (a.k.a. pipeline) defined by the stage files in the current workspace.
 By default, this command searches, starting from the `Dvcfile`, the pipeline stages to find any which have changed.
 It then reruns the corresponding commands.
-The pipeline is defined using the `dvc run` command.
+The pipeline is defined using either the `dvc run` command or the `dvc add` command.

+To find stages to rerun, a recursive search is performed through the pipeline stage files.
-There are several ways to limit the stages to rerun:

-* Listing stage file(s) as `targets`
+There are several ways to restrict the stages to rerun, by listing stage file(s) as targets, or using the `--single-item`, `--pipeline`, or `--cwd` options.
-* The `--single-item` option ensures that only a single stage is rerun.
-* The `--pipeline` option limits execution to the pipeline containing the named stage, especially useful if the workspace contains multiple pipelines.
-* The `--cwd` option limits execution to the pipeline located in a subdirectory.

-There are two ways to ensure rerunning additional stages beyond a changed stage:

-* The `--force` option causes the entire pipeline to be rerun
-* The `--ignore-build-cache` causes all stages following a changed stage to be rerun.

 `dvc repro` does not run `dvc fetch`, `dvc pull` or `dvc checkout` to get source data files, intermediate or final results.

 ## Options

-* `-q`, `--quiet` do not write anything to standard output.
-The command run by the stage is free to make output irregardless of this flag.
-  Exit with 0 if all stages are up to date or if all stages are successfully rerun, otherwise exit with 1.

-* `-v`, `--verbose` displays detailed tracing information from executing the `dvc repro` command.

 * `-f`, `--force`  Rerun the pipeline, reproducing its results, even if no changes were found.
 By default this reruns the entire pipeline.
  To rerun a single stage, specify the stage name on the command-line along with the `--single-item` option.

-* `-s`, `--single-item`  Reproduce only a single data item without recursively checking for changed dependencies.
+* `-s`, `--single-item`  Reproduce only a single stage by turning off the recursive search for changed dependencies.
  Multiple stages are rerun if multiple stage names are listed on the command-line.

 * `-c`, `--cwd`  Directory within your project to reproduce from.
-If no target names are given, it attempts to use `Dvcfile`, if it exists in the named directory, for stages to rerun.
+If no target names are given, it attempts to use `Dvcfile` in the specified directory, if it exists, for stages to rerun.
  Instead of using `--cwd` one can alternately specify a target in a subdirectory as `path/to/target.dvc`.

 * `-m`, `--metrics`  Show metrics after reproduction.
-The pipeline must have at least one metrics file defined either with the `dvc metrics` command, or by the `--metrics-no-cach` option on the `dvc run` command.
+The pipeline must have at least one metrics file defined either with the `dvc metrics` command, or by the `--metrics-no-cache` (`-M`) option on the `dvc run` command.

 * `--dry`  Only print the commands that would be executed without actually executing the commands.